cupy/cupy/docs/source/tutorial/gpu.rst

 Here we use the first copy of the model as *the master model*.
 Before its update, gradients of ``model_1`` must be aggregated to those of ``model_0``.

-Then, we can write a data-parallel learning loop as follows (codes for Trainer is in preparation):
+Then, we can write a data-parallel learning loop as follows:

 .. testcode::